Formula Of Lithium Chloride

 • Metal Processing: Lithium chloride is a key component in certain metallurgical processes, particularly in the production of aluminum and magnesium alloys.
 Its low melting point facilitates the formation of low-temperature electrolytes in electrolytic processes.

 • Air Conditioning and Refrigeration: Lithium chloride solutions are employed in absorption refrigeration systems.
-These systems utilize the hygroscopic nature of LiCl to absorb water vapor, releasing heat and facilitating cooling.
+These systems put to use the hygroscopic nature of LiCl to absorb water vapor, releasing heat and facilitating cooling.
 This technology is particularly useful in situations where electricity is limited.

 • Welding: Lithium chloride acts as a flux in welding processes, helping to clean and protect the weld joint from oxidation.